nashif/zephyr/doc/kernel/services/threads/index.rst

 Thread Creation
 ===============

+.. item:: DESIGN-THREAD-CREATION Thread Creation
+   :fulfills: ZEP-23

    A thread must be created before it can be used.
 The kernel initializes the thread control block as well as one end of the stack portion.
 The remainder of the thread's stack is typically left uninitialized.

    Specifying a start delay of :c:macro:`K_NO_WAIT` instructs the kernel to start thread execution immediately.
 Alternatively, the kernel can be instructed to delay execution of the thread by specifying a timeout value -- for example, to allow device hardware used by the thread to become available.

    The kernel allows a delayed start to be canceled before the thread begins executing.
 A cancellation request has no effect if the thread has already started.
 A thread whose delayed start was successfully canceled must be re-spawned before it can be used.

 Thread Termination
 ===================

+.. item:: DESIGN-THREAD-TERMINATION Thread Termination
+   :fulfills: ZEP-111

    Once a thread is started it typically executes forever.
 However, a thread may synchronously end its execution by returning from its entry point function.
    This is known as **termination**.

    A thread that terminates is responsible for releasing any shared resources it may own (such as mutexes and dynamically allocated memory) prior to returning, since the kernel does *not* reclaim them automatically.

    In some cases a thread may want to sleep until another thread terminates.
    This can be accomplished with the :c:func:`k_thread_join` API.
 This will block the calling thread until either the timeout expires, the target thread self-exits, or the target thread aborts (either due to a :c:func:`k_thread_abort` call or triggering a fatal error).

    Once a thread has terminated, the kernel guarantees that no use will be made of the thread struct.
 The memory of such a struct can then be re-used for any purpose, including spawning a new thread.
 Note that the thread must be fully terminated, which presents race conditions where a thread's own logic signals completion which is seen by another thread before the kernel processing is complete.
 Under normal circumstances, application code should use :c:func:`k_thread_join` or :c:func:`k_thread_abort` to synchronize on thread termination state and not rely on signaling from within application logic.

 Thread Aborting
 ===============